ValerieLuethi/SustainabilityAnalytics_FS25_Team3/data/README.md

 ## massbalance_observation.csv

-Winter/Summer/Annual mass balance (Bw/Bs/Ba) → millimeters water equivalent (mm w.e.), representing the amount of snow accumulated in winter/summer/annually converted to the equivalent depth of water.
+Winter/Summer/Annual mass balance (Bw/Bs/Ba) → millimeters water equivalent (mm w.e.), representing the amount of snow accumulated in winter/summer/annually converted to the equivalent depth of water. <br />
 The Equilibrium Line Altitude (ELA) -> the elevation on a glacier where annual accumulation equals annual ablation.
-(If temperatures rise or snowfall decreases, the ELA rises.)
+(If temperatures rise or snowfall decreases, the ELA rises.) <br />
-Minimum and maximum elevation of glacier → Determines vertical gradient and exposure to temperature changes.
+Accumulation Area Ratio -> Area of Accumulation Zone / Total Glacier Area.
+It is used as a climate/glacier health indicator.
+If the AAR is lower (e.g. 0.2), it means the glacier is losing mass and shrinking.